 - pregnancy and parenting under Title IX; and

-To read more about instructor and student responsibilities regarding attendance and absences, click here.
+To read more about instructor and student responsibilities regarding attendance and absences, view the Student Attendance and Authorized Absences policy.
 The Dean of Students Resources webpage also provides helpful information regarding student attendance.

 Instructor Attendance (Walks)